 This is a little early present for the Abbey Wood residents.

 Unsurprisingly though, most of the attention focused on Crossrail has been on the new underground stations in the centre of London — vast new stations with delightfully curvacious corridors.

-As wonderful and huge the new “tube” stations are underground, as they rise up to street level, the result is more of a generic station building.
+As wonderful and huge as the new “tube” stations are underground, as they rise up to street level, the result is more of a generic station building.
 Although each station will be decorated differently at surface level, they are almost entirely basically a box with an office block on top.

-The Elizabeth line is proving to be almost the exact opposite — with the wonder deep below ground at the massive tunnels and curved concrete decoration, but the ticket halls could have been repurposed retail outlets or fancy coffee shops.
+The Elizabeth line is proving to be almost the exact opposite — with the wonderful deep below ground at the massive tunnels and curved concrete decoration, but the ticket halls could have been repurposed retail outlets or fancy coffee shops.